 - i.
-This category, defined by the HIPAA Privacy Rule, allows for the use of data that do not meet standards of de-identification or the limited use of protected health information (PHI) as permitted under a Business Associate Agreement (BAA), if a Waiver of Consent is granted by an appropriate IRB/Privacy Board. - ii.
+This category, defined by the HIPAA Privacy Rule, allows for the use of data that do not meet standards of de-identification or the limited use of protected health information (PHI) as permitted under a Business Associate Agreement (BAA), if a Waiver of Consent is granted by an appropriate IRB/Privacy Board (PB).

+- ii.
 This category includes identifiable data categories such as: gender, race, age bands, activities of daily living (ADL), diseases, approximate dates of service(s), and admitting and discharging facility.
-These files resemble the Centers for Medicare and Medicaid Limited Data Sets (LDS). - iii.
-Applicants must provide: - i.
-Completed application - ii.
-Listing of key personnel and affiliations - iii.
-Notice of funding, - iv.
-A record of the IRB/Privacy Board approvals, and - Applicants MUST provide IRB certification that the project has a waiver of informed consent; - v.
-Signed DUA, and - vi.
+These files resemble the Centers for Medicare and Medicaid Limited Data Sets (LDS).

+- iii.
+Applicants must provide:

+- i.
+Completed application

+- ii.
+Listing of key personnel and affiliations

+- iii.
+Report of funding source (or type)

+- iv.
+A record of the IRB/PB approvals, and

+- Applicants MUST provide IRB certification that is the research has a waiver of informed consent;

+- v.
+Signed DUA, and

+- vi.
 All applicable costs.